abubakarkhawaja/cross-repo-docs-validator/README.md

-# Docs Manifest Validator
+# Docs Manifest Validator Action

-This GitHub Action validates that all PDF documents specified in a remote JSON manifest file exist in the current repository.
+This GitHub Action validates that all PDF documents specified in a remote JSON manifest file exist in a *specified remote GitHub repository*.

 ## How it Works

 The action fetches a JSON manifest file from a specified URL.
 It then recursively searches through the manifest to find all values that end with `.pdf`.
-Finally, it checks for the existence of each of these PDF files in the local repository and fails the action if any are missing.
+Finally, it uses the GitHub API to check for the existence of each of these PDF files in the specified remote repository and fails the action if any are missing.

 ## Usage